rwb/c200/README.md

 <img src="/gfiles/iqv-eqn.png" width="300px">
 </p>

+*Note*: I simplified the summation notation in the equation for the diversity index, *D*, above.

 #### Topic 15 Begins Here

 * 15.1: A basic measure of dispersion for interval and ratio level data is the *range*.